ibm-cloud-docs/cloud-object-storage/aspera.md

 Typically, using the IBM Cloud Object Storage web-based console isn't the most common way to use {{site.data.keyword.cos_short}}.
 The Standard transfer option limits objects size to 200 MB and the file name and key will be the same.
 Support for larger object sizes and improved performance (depending on network factors) is provided by Aspera high-speed transfer.

-An Aspera server runs one SSH server on a configurable TCP port (22 by default, but often customers use port 33001).
+An Aspera server runs one SSH server on a configurable TCP port (33001 by default).
 The firewall on the server side must allow this one TCP port to reach the Aspera server.
 No servers are listening on UDP ports.
 When a transfer is initiated by an Aspera client, the client opens an SSH session to the SSH server on the designated TCP port and negotiates the UDP port over which the data will travel.
 By default, Aspera clients and servers are configured to use UDP port 33001.
 After the session initiation step, both the client and the server will send and receive UDP traffic on the negotiated port.
-To allow the UDP session to start, the firewall on the Aspera server side must allow port UDP 33001 to reach the Aspera server.WFor For more information, see [Firewall Considerations](https://www.ibm.com/support/pages/firewall-considerations).
+To allow the UDP session to start, the firewall on the Aspera server side must allow port UDP 33001 to reach the Aspera server.
+For more information, see [Firewall Considerations](https://www.ibm.com/support/pages/firewall-considerations).
 {: important}

 ### Transfer status
 {: #aspera-console-transfer-status}

 **Active:** Once you initiate a transfer, the transfer status displays as active.
 While the transfer is active, you can pause, resume, or cancel an active transfer.

 **Completed:** Upon completion of your transfer, information about this and all transfers in this session display on the completed tab.
 You can clear this information.
 You will only see information about transfers that are completed in the current session.